 The average PR professional will typically be in constant contact with both internal business leaders and executives and the larger constituencies affected by a company’s product and policies.
 These include consumers, shareholders, employees, and the media.

 A typical day for a PR specialist would include the following tasks: Keeping the public informed about the organization’s operations, addressing press inquiries about a specific topic, pitching the media about a particular corporate effort, or publishing information and news releases externally on behalf of the corporation.
-Public relations may fall under the category of public affairs at a government agency, and the function will involve explaining policies, managing campaigns, and navigating through political channels.
+Public relations may fall under the category of public affairs at a government agency, and the function will involve explaining policies, managing campaigns, and navigating political channels.
 Regardless, an excellent public relations professional will spend most of their day communicating with different publics – in print, in person, on the phone, and through social media and digital channels.

 The nature of the work is fluid, and a PR professional’s day isn’t always predictable.
 Unexpected challenges may arise, such as a major crisis, organizational change, or news development.
 Tasks that commonly arise include monitoring for news, maintaining contact with journalists, scheduling speaking engagements, disseminating talking points and proper messaging, responding to general inquiries, and speaking directly to the press on behalf of a client.
 All of these would take precedence over existing daily tasks.

 To get your client’s message and name out there, you’ll need a combination of analysis and strategy.
-In order to understand how and when to pitch and engage the media and the quality of stories that will capture the public’s attention, a PR professional must be acutely aware of current events, industry trends, and influences, both geopolitically and economically, on the news cycle.
+In order to understand how and when to pitch and engage the media and the quality of stories that will capture the public’s attention, a PR professional must be acutely aware of current events, industry trends, and influences, both geopolitically and economically, in the news cycle.
 With the advancement of technology, the rise of social media, and the sophistication of digital tools, communications initiatives can now be more directly measured and linked to business outcomes.
 This allows public relations professionals to collaborate with marketing and advertising departments while also expanding their traditional responsibilities.

 Today’s PR professionals use a suite of communications and marketing disciplines to provide critical insights, develop differentiated positioning, and deliver an organization’s message across multiple channels.